 Philip E. Sorensen, son of Alma N. Sorensen, received his bachelor’s and master’s degrees at USU in l954 and 1957.
 He received the USU College Award at the time of his graduation in 1954 on the basis of his scholarship and many student activities, including the USU Student Council, USU radio station KVSC, and dramatic arts.
 He received his PhD degree in economics from the University of California in Berkeley in 1965 and went on to a forty-five-year career of teaching and research at the University of California in Santa Barbara, Florida State University in Tallahassee, and a number of other universities in the U.S. and overseas.
 He was a recognized expert in natural resource economics (mainly offshore oil production and oil spill analysis) and in antitrust economics.
 He presented testimony in many state and government hearings and received a special commendation from Florida’s governor and cabinet in 1976.
 He married Joyce Strand in Great Falls, Montana, in 1957.
 He and Joyce had three children: Eric, Thomas, and Mary, and six grandchildren.

-John Mark Sorensen, youngest son of Alma N. Sorensen, earned his Bachelors and Masters degrees in English at Utah State University in 1956 and 1961.
+John Mark Sorensen, youngest son of Alma N. Sorensen, earned his bachelor’s and master’s degrees in English at Utah State University in 1956 and 1961.
 He later received a Master of Library Science degree at Brigham Young University.
-He taught English at USU and served for many years as Arts and Humanities librarian at the Merrill Library.
+He taught English at USU and served for many years as the arts and humanities librarian at the Merrill Library.